 Depending on the complexity of the property, the process can take anywhere from a few days to several weeks.

-Property that is leased to tax-exempt organizations is taxable property
+Property that is leased to tax-exempt organizations is still considered a taxable property.

 Note: Business personal property is tax-exempt only when it is owned by the tax-exempt entity.